Integral Coach Factory: History

 After Indian Independence, the Government of India wanted to reduce the import of rail coaches to cater to the increasing traffic of the Indian Railways.
 In the railway budget for 1949-50, then Minister of Transport and Railways, N. Gopalaswami Ayyangar announced the intention to establish a railway coach factory in India.

 In 1949, a technical agreement was concluded with Swiss Cars and Elevator Manufacturing Corporation, a Zurich-based company for technical assistance and transfer of coach building technology.
 A basic steel shell was designed as a prototype by the Swiss company which would form the basis of coaches to be manufactured in the new facility.

-In 1951, the site for the factory was chosen at Perambur, a suburb of Madras and the construction began.
+In 1951, the site for the factory (518 acres) was chosen at Perambur, a suburb of Madras and the construction began.
 A further extended agreement was signed in 1953 for the Swiss company to supply tools and machines to set up the factory.
 The Integral Coach Factory is one of the earliest production units and was constructed at a cost of ₹74.7 million.
 The factory was inaugurated by then Prime Minister of India Jawaharlal Nehru, and rolled out its first coach on 2 October 1955.
 The furnishing division was inaugurated on 2 October 1962.